-Thirty-eight percent of marketers say that customer acquisition and retention is their biggest challenge, according to a Teradata survey of global marketing and communications executives.
+According to a Teradata survey of global marketing and communications executives, thirty-eight percent of marketers say that customer acquisition and retention are their biggest challenge.
 Keeping customers loyal is becoming a pressing priority for businesses.
 Walker Information projects that by 2020, customer service will overtake price and product as the biggest competitive differentiator.
 Building customer loyalty is becoming the key to staying ahead of your competition.
 Here are a few steps you can take to keep your customers happy and keep your competitive advantage.

 Know What Your Customers Want

 Knowing what your customers want is a first step toward delivering customer satisfaction.
 The best way to find out what your customers want is to ask them by doing market research.
 For instance, an Accenture survey found that customers want more personalization, with 82 percent welcoming automatic loyalty discounts or coupons at checkout and 57 percent wanting real-time promotions delivered while they’re in stores.

 Results can vary by industry, age, and other factors, so it’s important to research your specific market.
 A Consumer Federation of America survey of top consumer complaints found that false advertising was the biggest complaint filed against the auto and retail industries.
 In contrast, credit and debt service and utility customers’ most frequent complaints involved billing problems and disputes.

 Among consumers who feel a relationship with a brand, 64 percent say the basis of the relationship is shared values, a Corporate Executive Board study found.
 For example, Progressive’s website states that its vision is to reduce the human trauma and economic costs from automobile accidents.
 Its top values include integrity and the Golden Rule.
 These values get expressed through the company’s ads, emphasizing finding the best price for the customer, even if it’s from a competitor.
 Letting consumers know your values through both your words and actions will attract and retain customers who share your vision.